Thinking about education your teen at home? Here are 10 powerful reasons to homeschool high school.

-7. Homeschooling in Community- Moms
+7. Homeschooling in Community- Moms:

 My best friends are my homeschool friends.
 We work and pray together.
 We hold each other up during tough times.
 We laugh and adventure together.
 AND when we graduate our last kids someday, we are all going to go on a road trip together and read ALL the signs at the museums.
-Here are freebies on how to start co-ops and support groups.

-8. Homeschooling in Community- Investing in Teens and Creating Thought-leaders
+8. Homeschooling in Community- Investing in Teens and Creating Thought-leaders:

 While I am very active in my church, I have felt the most freedom to invest in kids in my homeschool community.
-I have loved advising and teaching homeschool high schoolers about how to know themselves and become thought leaders whereever God leads them.
+I have loved advising and teaching homeschool high schoolers about how to know themselves and become thought leaders wherever God leads them.
 I’ve done my best to help them know that God not only wants them to live a good life for themselves but mostly be the people who lead right where He puts them- to be innovating, giving, caring ladies and gentlemen.

-9. Culture Change
+9. Culture Change:

 It is delightful to me to be part of a 2 million strong student force in the US- knowing we are changing the culture from the background.
 Our kids are not raised thinking they have to be mindless, godless, or sex objects- but instead have a place in God’s kingdom here on earth.

-10. I am Where God Wants Me
+10. I am Where God Wants Me:

 Homeschooling high school isn’t for everyone.
 It isn’t for everyone all the time.
 I thank God it is where He has placed me.
 I love it!